Just a Little Talk with Jesus

 (Long pause….)

-Dinner conversation around the table usually involves my sons and husband doing all of the talking and me doing all of the listening.
-Unless my daughter is also around, the conversation revolves around sports.
+Dinner conversation around the table usually involved my sons and husband doing all of the talking and me doing all of the listening.
+Unless my daughter was also around, the topic was sports.
 It’s not that I don’t enjoy sports.
 I just don’t have the deep interest in the “business” of sports.
-After a few minutes, they usually notice my silence and try to draw me into the conversation.
-But it’s no use.
-I just don’t feel the same intense excitement.
+After a few minutes, they usually noticed my silence and tried to draw me into the conversation.
+But it was no use.
+I just didn’t feel the same intense excitement.

-But when the blank is filled in, it’s a different story.
+But when the blank is filled in, it’s clear what the person has in mind.
 “I want to talk to you about your behavior.”
 “I want to talk to you about your job for next year.”
 I tell me husband, “I want to talk to you about our vacation plans.”
-He tells me, “I want to talk to you about something I volunteered you for. ” In each case the agenda is set.
+He tells me, “I want to talk to you about something I volunteered you for.”
+In each case the agenda is set.
 It’s just a “For Your Information” conversation.

 I prefer hearing, “Can we talk?”
 Most of the time I can be certain it will be a two-way exchange.
 My input may be important, even requested.

 And then there are times when I think, or even actually say, “I really don’t want to have this conversation.”
-Even if it’s not accusatory, it may be something I just don’t want to deal with.
+Even if they're not being accusatory, it may be something I just don’t want to deal with.
 Can’t we discuss this later?
 Or never?

 I really get annoyed with conversations people share in my presence.
 Some people are so loud, talking either on their phones or with the person sitting right next to them.
-No private chats in either case.
+There is no attempt to shield me from their "private chat."

 Sometimes those conversations are out loud for everyone to hear and hopefully benefit from, especially when I’m making intercessions for others.
 Those are the times I really don’t mind others in the group eavesdropping in on my chats with our Lord.

-Sometimes, though, those conversations are initiated by Him….
-When my conscience is telling me to quit justifying something I’ve said or done.
+At other times those conversations are initiated by Him… when my conscience is telling me to quit justifying something I’ve said or done.

 Isn’t that refreshing?
-No worries about tapped phone lines.
+No worries about tapped phones.
 No concern about anyone listening in.
-I truly think it’s safe to say there will never be technology that can listen in on those conversations!
+I truly think it’s safe to say there will never be technology that can listen in on those conversations.
 Thank goodness!

 Leaving my guilt at the cross,